 I hate cleaning.
 If I had the money I would hire a cleaner and be done with the wretched task.
 So my small house suits me.
 It can be cleaned completely in those small bursts that usually strike me when I’m meant to be doing other things.

 There are many other benefits of living in a smaller home.
-I’ve laid out some of them below in a neat wee list:
+I’ve laid out some of them below.

 1. Cleaning time

-I can vacuum all but the tiny second bedroom from one power point in my house.
+I can vacuum all but the tiny second bedroom from one power point in my smaller home.
 We have black carpet (why did we do that to ourselves???) so we have to vacuum regularly, luckily it doesn’t take too long.

 2. Forced decluttering